 Clayville is a tiny village located in the state of New York.
 With a population of 337 people and just one neighborhood, Clayville is the 939th largest community in New York.
-Clayville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Clayville was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Clayville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Clayville are a mix of both white- and blue-collar jobs.
 Overall, Clayville is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Clayville who work in office and administrative support (19.41%), food service (9.41%), and management occupations (7.65%).